nistara/SEEDNet/README.md

 R - Recovered

 ## Main functions
 1. `disnet_commuting` - Comuting function.
-Takes in network object (in `graphml` format, and calculates the commuting rates for all outgoing edges in network
+Takes in network object (in `graphml` format), and calculates the commuting rates for all outgoing edges in network

 2. `disnet_sim_setup` - Simulation setup function.
 Takes in the graph file with commuting rates added to it, and preps it up for runnning simulations.